Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Conclusions

 In this work, we assessed the prediction capabilities of a fully-convolutional network (FCN) using DNS data sampled from a turbulent boundary layer flow, with a maximum Reynolds number of $Re_{\tau}=396$.
 We optimize the architecture of the FCN in order to minimize the MSE in the predictions, while maintaining a satisfactory output/input ratio of the field size.
-The resulting network yields {\it type-III} predictions at $y^{+} = 30$ with an error that is 50\% lower than that of the previously-studied architectures~\citep{guastoni_2021}.
+For \textit{type II} and \textit{type III} predictions, we describe the effect of using as input heat flux fields at progressively higher Prandtl number.
+Closer to the wall, the predictions become more challenging as the Prandtl number is increased.
+With the highest Prandtl number tested ($Pr=6$), the resulting network yields {\it type-III} predictions at $y^{+} = 30$ with an error that is 50\% lower than that of the previously-studied architectures~\citep{guastoni_2021}.
 A higher number of layers determines a larger receptive field for the network, and it enhances its compositional capabilities.
 The prediction accuracy is proven to be more sensitive to this parameter than the network capacity (\textit{i.e.} the number of trainable parameters).
-The use of alternative, yet similar network architectures (\textit{e.g.} ResNet by~\cite{resnet} or UNet by~\cite{unet}) was only partially explored and for this reason not reported, preventing a more comprehensive analysis of the available network architectures.
-The use of skip connections, present in the aforementioned architectures, can potentially improve the network performance further, but this assessment is left for future work.
-The architectural improvements described here are essential to achieve a satisfactory velocity field reconstruction, given the additional difficulties related to the choice of a spatially-evolving flow, and the use to input quantities that are less informative than the ones used in the previous studies.
+The use of alternative, yet similar network architectures, \textit{e.g.} ResNet by~\cite{resnet} or UNet by~\cite{unet} was only partially explored and for this reason not reported, preventing a more comprehensive analysis of the available network architectures.
+The performance of completely different models, such as transformers~\citep{vaswani} and diffusion models~\citep{diffusion} could also be compared with our FCN, once they have been adapted for the described prediction task.
+The architectural improvements described here are essential to achieve a satisfactory velocity field reconstruction, given the additional difficulties related to the choice of a spatially-evolving flow, and the use of input quantities that are less informative than the ones used in the previous studies.
+In this study we limit ourselves to the \textit{a-posteriori} analysis of the results of several trained networks, highlighting the need for deeper networks in order to obtain a satisfactory accuracy in the reconstruction.
+The number of layers in a network, as well as the number of trainable parameters per layer (\textit{e.g.} the number of kernels per convolutional layer) are hyperparameters that need to be tuned to obtain the best performance of a neural network model.
+Automated hyperparameter searches can be conducted using evolutionary algorithms or Bayesian optimization, however, several networks still need to be trained depending on the number of hyperparameters that need to be adjusted.
+It should be noted that we focus our attention on improving the network performance when the heat flux is chosen as input instead of the wall-shear stress components and the wall pressure, but we have not explored possible solutions to maintain the prediction accuracy as the Prandtl number increases.
+In this regard, the design of a \textit{Pr-invariant} neural network model represents an appealing research direction, in order to perform accurate predictions at even higher Prandtl numbers.